Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 Find your best options in less than 2 minutes

-If you've recently received a notice from your mortgage lender saying your monthly payment is going up — and it has something to do with your escrow account and homeowners insurance — you're not alone.
-Millions of homeowners in 2026 are discovering that rising insurance premiums have left their escrow accounts underfunded, triggering a shortage they weren't expecting and didn't budget for.
+If you've recently received a notice from your mortgage lender saying your monthly payment is going up, and it has something to do with your escrow account and homeowners insurance, you're not alone.
+According to Cotality, roughly 65% of escrow accounts are projected to be short in 2026, with an average deficit of about $2,157 per homeowner.
+That translates to roughly $180 extra per month when spread over 12 months.

-This guide breaks down exactly what an escrow shortage is, why insurance rate increases are the leading cause in 2026, and what your options are for handling one.
-You'll also learn how to protect yourself from future shortfalls — so a surprise insurance rate hike never catches your monthly budget off guard again.
+This guide breaks down exactly what an escrow shortage is, why insurance rate increases and higher property taxes are the leading causes in 2026, and what your options are for handling one.
+You'll also learn how RESPA rules protect you, how to negotiate repayment, and how to prevent future shortfalls so a surprise rate hike never catches your monthly budget off guard again.

 Key Pinch Points